thekevinscott/UpscalerJS/examples/progress/README.md

 upscaler.upscale(image, {
   progress: (percent) => {
-    console.log(`${percent}% of image has been processed`) }
+    console.log(`${percent * 100}% of image has been processed`)
+  }
 })
 ```

 ## Callback Function

 In addition to returning the percentage of operation completed, the `progress` callback can accept a few positional other arguments.
-The full list of arguments is:
+[The full list of arguments is](/documentation/api/upscale#progress):

 * `percent` - The percentage of the upscale operation completed
 * `imageSlice` - The patch of image being operated upon